jtenner/FMC-fabric/README.md

 #### 2) Prevent breaking

 Makes your tools stop working at certain durability (will stop at 2 durability for most tools).
 This includes swords, pickaxes, axes, shovels, hoes, trident, bow and crossbow.
-Can be overriden (by default holding right ALT)
+Can be overriden (by default holding right ALT).

 ### Cloud Height

-Allows you to set the height at which clouds render (0 - 256)
+Allows you to set the height at which clouds render (0 - 256).

+### No Nether Fog

+Disables the thick nether fog (but leaves the default fog intact).

+### No Block Break Particles

+Disables the particles that spawn when you break a block.

+### Refill Hand

+Once the stack in your main hand is below 50% automatically finds the same item in your inventory and restocks it.

+### Random Block Placement (keybindable)

+Randomly selects a block from your hotbar to place every time you try to place a block or when you have an empty hand.

 ### Fullbright (keybindable)